 Project Resource Plan

-A resource plan is used by the Project Manager on Administrative Systems managed projects to collect information about project resources, the allocation of their time to the project, and the information about their expected charges for project activities that make up the project budget.
+A resource plan is used primarily on Enterprise Technology projects to collect information about project resources, the allocation of their time to the project, and the information about their expected charges for project activities that make up the project budget.
 The budget and planned spend to-date information in the resource plan template, together with the project plan template, allow the project dashboard to be easily generated.
 This template should be your backup for your project charter cost table; it is required for UIT-managed projects.

 A business requirements document (BRD) details the customer/user needs and expectations and is the foundation for all subsequent project deliverables; it is written by the project Business Analyst.
 The BRD should answer the question, "What does the business want to do?"
 Business requirement whats do not decompose into product/system/software requirement hows.
 Rather, the products and their functional/technical specifications represent a response to business requirements— presumably, how to satisfy what.

 This phase is where the actual implementation/execution work takes place to realize the stated project objectives and scope defined in the project charter.
 Project tasks and deliverables are completed, adhering to the project plan, starting with a project kickoff meeting.
 By this point, the planning (or at least a significant portion of it) has been completed so that there is a first set of baseline requirements and planning documents to begin project execution (UIT uses the term "Implementation").
 There are six significant Software Development Life Cycle (SDLC) task groupings that take place during this phase:

 - Technical Design

 Expect that everything will not go as planned during project implementation/execution.
 There will be normal variances that pop up over the course of project implementation/execution, which might require updates to planning documents, requirements, risk registers, quality assurance procedures, communication strategies, etc.